-You will experience the countryside, mountains, alpine meadows, glacial lakes and monasteries.
-The first day’s walk leads to the ruined Jeli Dzong which sits on a high ridge above the Paro Valley and commands breathtaking views across to Chomolhari.
+You will experience the countryside, mountains, alpine meadows, monasteries and glacial lakes.
+The first day’s walk leads to the ruined Jeli Dzong which sits on a high ridge above the Paro Valley and commands amazing views over Chomolhari.

 Today is free for sightseeing in Kathmandu.
 You may wish to visit Durbar Square in the heart of the old city where the old Royal Palace, with its intricate woodcarving is located.
 The whole area is a maze of temples and images.
 Leading away from the square in all directions are narrow alleys, full of the most amazing variety of shops and stalls.
 Some of these landmarks are considered World Heritage Sites including the historic Bhaktapur Durbar Square, the famous ‘Monkey Temple’ Swayambhunath and Buddhists shrine Buddhanath which is one of the largest Stupas in the world.

 You will be met on arrival and transferred to the hotel.
 After lunch we visit the Paro Dzong and the National Museum, The evening ends with a walk through Paro’s main shopping district.
 Overnight at a hotel.